fabiosantoscode/require-emscripten/README.md

 Require C/C++ (and other LLVM languages) in node and in the browser!

-This will use `emcc` in your PATH to compile things you require() in node and give them to you in java scripts.
+This will use Emscripten's `emcc` in your PATH to compile things you require() in node and turn your exported functions into callable javascript functions.
 Just remember that exported functions in emscripten begin with an underscore ;)

 # Example